conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 On Windows, switching between different OpenMP implemnentations is not supported.
 Every package uses the implementation it was built against.

-On Linux, when packages are linked against GNU's `libgomp.so.1`, but the OpenMP library at install time can be switched from GNU to LLVM by doing the following.
+On Linux, when packages are linked against GNU's `libgomp.so.1`, the OpenMP library at install time can be switched from GNU to LLVM by doing the following.

 ```shell-session